IADsContainer

 Delete()

-Deletes a specified directory object from this container.
+Deletes the specified directory object from this container.

 void Delete(string className, string relativeName)